-The cohousing village is permitted for seven residences, a common house and workshop.
+Currently the residential community consists of three residential eco-friendly homes; a common house, and a rustic cabin.
 The village design is compact, accessible and ecologically oriented, balancing the dynamics of community engagement with the needs for personal space.
-The building design and construction is aesthetically inspiring, ecologically responsible and crafted with the help of skilled local tradesfolk.
 Our residential culture is oriented towards the observance of Jewish traditions, rituals and cycles while maintaining a spiritually inclusive consciousness.

 Kasey Passen, One Table, New York, NY